Iowa psychic barred from advertising ‘healing’ services after client death

 “We want those who seek such services to beware.
 Beware of false information and false promises made by individuals that are not medically trained or licensed to speak on health issues.”Becky Courtney

-If you are experiencing suicidal thoughts free help is available.
+Free help is available for those experiencing suicidal thoughts.
 The 988 Suicide & Crisis Lifeline is a national network of local crisis centers that provides free and confidential emotional support to people in suicidal crisis or emotional distress 24 hours a day, 7 days a week in the United States.